fs-c/words/README.md

 Because I don't see why I should have to use giants like Hugo or Jekyll if I just want to insert some parsed markdown into simple templates, and sacrifice easy tweaking and fine tuning while I'm at it.

-Taking some inspiration from the people over at [suckless](suckless.org), this is a zero-configuration framework.
+Taking some inspiration from the people over at [suckless](suckless.org), this project takes a zero-configuration approach.

 - __Want to change the .css of the markdown?__ `$ mv desired.css static/css/markdown.css`
 - __Want to insert some custom HTML in every page?__ Go to `templates/item.html` or `front.html` and _do it_.